Sustainable preservation

+Architect Olaf Grawert had stated the challenges that come with the design of new buildings, specially in the context of the architectural market in Europe, where there has been a 38% increase in the building sector since 2012, but its contribution to global carbon dioxide emissions is also 38%.

 History

 The U.S. Green Building Council (USGBC) has popularized sustainability initiatives since their founding in 1993.
 Their LEED certification allowed professionals to develop expertise in the field of green building.
 The LEED Green Building Rating System with benchmarks was established in 2000.

 The Association for Preservation Technology International formed a "Sustainable Preservation Committee" in 2004 to provide an arena for discussion, and educate on the relationship between historic preservation.
 Among early discussions were a workshop in Halifax, held in 2005.
 This was followed a workshop on "Greenbuild & LEED for Historic Building" in November 2006.
 The APTI annual conference in Montreal from October 13–17, 2008, also included a symposium on sustainable heritage conservation.

 The National Trust for Historic Preservation also included Sustainability among several issues the Trust works on.
 The Trust's position statement on sustainability is: